Hillside Construction

 - Setback requirements: May be more restrictive than base zoning on hillside lots.

 - Maximum Grading Quantities (MGQs): Vary by lot size and slope band.
-This is often the binding constraint - the ordinance limits how much dirt you can cut, fill, import, or export.
+This is often the binding constraint.
+The ordinance limits how much dirt you can cut, fill, import, or export.
+See Grading Limits Los Angeles for the full breakdown.

 - Import/export limits: Tighter for lots fronting substandard hillside limited streets.
 If your street frontage is less than 20 feet wide, your grading quantities are further restricted.